 - Confidential data.
 Are you restricting confidential data to the people who need to see it?
 How are you destroying or disposing of sensitive information at the end of the event?

 - Social media.
 Do you have social media policies in place?
 Are they appropriate and applicable to your event?

 What You Need to Know About Financial Security at Events

 - Rates, deposits and payment schedules.
 What’s the contracted attrition rate of your event?
 Have good faith deposit amounts and a reasonable deposit schedule been negotiated?

 - Cancellation and force majeure.
 How are cancellation terms being handled?
-Are force majeure (unforeseen circumstances that impact the ability to fulfill a contract) up to date with global health and wellbeing threats?
+Are force majeure (unforeseen circumstances that impact the ability to fulfill a contract) up to date with regard to threats to global health and well-being?

 - Confidentiality.
 What confidentiality protections do you require?
 What confidentiality protections do your guests require?